fershad/fershad.com/src/writing/network-sustainability-for-frontend-devs.md

 1. We reduce the weight of our web pages whenever possible.
 2. We set sensible data usage defaults in the sites, apps, and services we build.

+#### Reducing page weight

+There's plenty of documentation and guidance on this for web developers, yet we still see page weights going in the opposite direction.
+I feel a large part of this is down to two factors - frameworks and video.
+My recent [look at the COP30 website](/writing/cop30-website-review/) turned up the use of a framework that bloats the website for no real valuable reason, coupled with limited image and font optimisation.
+Meanwhile for developers working with video, there's probably some difficult discussions to be had with clients and designers.
+That's not to say remove video completely, but rather explore what techniques can be adopted to reduce the amount of video content that is downloaded without a user's consent.
+Those aren't easy conversations, as Nic Chan shared in her recent [blog post about Grid-aware Websites](https://nicchan.me/blog/exploring-grid-aware-websites/), but they're important ones to have.

+> I once had a client that sold sustainably made household items, and they wanted their website to reflect their commitment to sustainability.
+I suggested the usual high-impact things like reducing the size of media and using a static site generator.
+They didn’t mind the statically-generated approach as it helped them save on hosting costs, but they didn’t want to give up their use of background video, a decision that forced every user to download an additional 6MB of video.
+>
+> <cite>Nic Chan</cite>

+#### Sensible defaults

+This probably applies more to larger websites, and again those serving video content probably can have the largest impact here.
+Take the example of YouTube, a video platform that is seeing an ever increasing number of podcasts publishing there as well.
+Podcasts are primarily audio medium, so it might make sense for YouTube to provide an "audio only" version, with the option for viewers to switch to a video feed if there's something they really want to see (*thanks Chris for this idea btw*).
+Likewise other steps, like having "play the next video automatically" set to *off* by default, or setting "autoplay" to *off* by default in social media apps/platforms can all have a significant impact at scale.

-To reiterate, neither of these things will reduce the "carbon footprint" of your website.
+To reiterate, neither of these things will reduce the network "carbon footprint" of an individual website (okay, perhaps YouTube or Netflix are a different case).
 What they can do is signal to network operators that we don't need to continually grow capacity, that we can make do with what we have.
 Sending that signal, though, takes a collective action from the web community.

 ## Final thoughts